Category GHG increasing

 Rising global greenhouse gas emissions

-Global greenhouse gas (GHG) emissions are increasing, despite a decline in emissions within the developed industrialized nations, including the United States, the European Union, and Japan.
+Global greenhouse gas (GHG) emissions are increasing, despite a decline in emissions within the most industrialized nations, including the United States, the European Union, and Japan.
 A Few More Details The global increase in GHG emissions is largely driven by…

 Rich countries fail to lead the green transition